ggreen/event-streaming-showcase/docs/workshops/Labs/appDev/Spring/03_Rabbit_Streaming_Broker.md

-# LAB 03 -
+# LAB 03 - Rabbit as a Streaming Broker

 **Prerequisite**

-- Dotnet SDK 7.0.401 or higher
-- Docker version 4.29 or higher

 Create the podman network (if not existing)
 ```shell